 If you are looking for a family holiday with your children, Tunku Abdul Rahman Marine Park in Sabah is worth considering going.
 Located about 20 minutes away by speed boat from Kota Kinabalu, this marine park consists of five islands and coral reefs.
-It is named after Malaysia's first prime minister, Tun Abdul Rahman when gazetted as a National Park in 1974.
+It is named after Malaysia's first prime minister, Tun Abdul Rahman.

 Manukan Island is the second biggest island in this park and is the recommended island to go for snorkelling, diving and swimming.
 There are many coral reefs and plenty of colourful fishes that will make your snorkelling fun especially if you are taking your children along with you.
 Do remember to wear a safety vest to enable you to float if you are not good at swimming.
 You can rent one at the beach.

 Manukan Island is the most developed island with 20 units of chalets, clubhouse, restaurants and a diving centre.
 If you are staying here, you can enjoy other facilities such as squash, tennis courts, swimming pool and even a football field.

 If you are not keen to stay here, you can always take a day or half a day as a family outing to this island.
 Many visitors stay at the city and travel here for half a day's trip before going back in the afternoon.
 The higher end hotels include the Sutera Harbour Resort, The Magellan Sutera and The Pacific Sutera.
 Other hotels at the city include Gaya Centre Hotel, Holiday Inn Express, Hilton and Hyatt Regency Kota Kinabalu.